BrittanyTAMU/HuntEnergy/README.md

 ### Twilio
 TWILIO_ACCOUNT_SID=your_sid_here # look at the dashboard
 TWILIO_AUTH_TOKEN=your_auth_token_here # look at the dashboard
-TWILIO_PHONE_NUMBER=+1234567890   # must be a verified Twilio number in the Twilio console
+TWILIO_PHONE_NUMBER=+1234567890   # under the "My Twilio phone number" in the Twilio dashboard ALERT_PHONE=+1234567890 # must be a verified Twilio number in the Twilio console

 ### AWS Connect
 AWS_REGION=us-east-1